 These are the nominees in the category of Innovative Environment of the Year

-The first Prize for Outstanding Achievement in Clinical Trials will be awarded on January 29, 2026, and the jury has now nominated candidates for each of the 6 categories.
+The first-ever Award for Excellence in Clinical Trials will be presented on 29 January 2026, and the jury has now nominated candidates in each of the six categories.

 The nomination process started in the fall of 2025, and the jury has received over 100 nominations for the 6 categories: Center of the Year, Researcher-Initiated Trial of the Year, Industry-Initiated Trial of the Year, Innovative Environment of the Year, Young Researcher of the Year, and Enthusiast of the Year.